iHawke/kontext/README.md

 <h1>Kontext:</h1>

-Every "kubectl" command needs a kubeconfig file to know which cluster to go to.
+Every "kubectl" command needs a kubeconfig file to know which cluster to execute to command on.
 The default kubeconfig is: "$HOME/.kube/config".
 Alternatively some folks uses multiple kubeconfig files if the cluster is very small and/or if they have very good memory!

 I don't have good memory.
 So, **Kontext** helps me manage the default kubeconfig file better.
 The use-cases are listed below...

 BTW, to find out more about kubeconfig files, please read [this documentation](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).

-_**Use case 1:**_ &nbsp; &nbsp; So, you just copied a "kubeconfig" yaml for a cluster to your clipboard.
-Now you want to paste that context to your "~/.kube/config" file.
+_**Use case 1:**_ &nbsp; You have a new cluster that you want to explore.
+And you just copied a "kubeconfig" yaml for that new cluster from rancher or somewhere to your clipboard.
+Now you want to merge that context to your "~/.kube/config" file.

     kontext -p

     -p is for paste.
-Kontext will backup existing config file and will merge the new-config.yml from clip-board to ~/.kube/config
+Kontext will backup existing config file and will append the new-config.yml from clip-board to ~/.kube/config

-_**Use case 2:**_ &nbsp; &nbsp; So, your organization added a new cluster, and you were given the "kubeconfig" yaml for that cluster.
+_**Use case 2:**_ &nbsp; So, your organization added a new cluster, and you were given the "kubeconfig" yaml for that cluster.
 Now you want to add the context to your "~/.kube/config" file.

     kontext -a new-config.yml

     -a is for add.
-Kontext will backup existing config file and will merge new-config.yml into ~/.kube/config
+Kontext will backup existing config file and will append new-config.yml into ~/.kube/config

-_**Use case 3:**_ &nbsp; &nbsp; So, you joined a new company, and they have several clusters managed by Rancher.
+_**Use case 3:**_ &nbsp; So, you joined a new company, and they have several clusters managed by Rancher.
 You collected the "kubeconfig" files from each cluster and saved them in a directory called "all-configs".
 Now you want to merge them into your ~/.kube/config file.

     kontext -d ./all-configs/

     -d is for directory.
 Kontext will backup the existing config file and add all the ".yaml" or ".yml" files found in "all-configs" folder and merges them into ~/.kube/config

-_**Use case 4:**_ &nbsp; &nbsp; So, you were playing in AWS EKS and no longer need your "my-test-eks" cluster.
+_**Use case 4:**_ &nbsp; So, you were playing in AWS EKS and no longer need your "my-test-eks" cluster.
 And would like to remove that context from "~/.kube/config".

     kontext -r my-test-eks

     -r is for remove.
 Kontext will backup the existing config file and will remove the "cluster" references.
 Not sure if there is a kubectl command for this.

-_**Use case 5:**_ &nbsp; &nbsp; So, you are working on multiple clusters and want to switch to "staging-b".
+_**Use case 5:**_ &nbsp; So, you are working on multiple clusters and want to switch to "staging-b".

     kontext